jwiegley/emacs-pl/README.md

                          one character and try again.
 Keywords can change the advance amount.

-For other constructs, like return the result of every parser as a list, just combine parsers with regular Lisp forms (`pl-parse` is just a synonym for `pl-try`):
+For other constructs, such as returning the result of every parser as a list, just combine parsers with regular Lisp forms (`pl-parse` is just a synonym for `pl-try`):